your-circle/circle-frontend/README.md

 # 🚀 Circle

-A platform to build a team to work on your projects
+A platform to find team members and mentors for your projects.

 `Frontend Stack`